sarikamahboob/docs/docs/Digicon HRMS/index.md

 * **Resign**: Users can submit their resignation
 * **Office Transport**: Users can request for office transport.

-Users can only view and manage their own information.
-By default, the user role is not contingent upon any specific roles and permissions.
-However, if there is a roles permission list for the user, then it will be counted.
+**_Users can only view and manage their own information.
+By default, users are not contingent upon any specific roles and permissions.
+However, if there is a roles permission list for the user, then it will be counted._**

 ### Admin Role